MattTheRealYoung/DATA417_Group_Project/Group Diary.md

 Code/future improvements (VL)

 ### 17 May 2024
-Moved Google Docs into Github
+Transfered Google Documents into Github so information was not spread everywhere

+Reformatted Git to increase readability

 VL